vladislav77777/vladislav77777/README.md

 Hi, I'm Vladislav 👋
 =====================
 - 👀 I’m interested in alghoritms, learning new languages and improving other nessecary skills
-- 🌱 I’m currently learning SpringBoot and blockhain technologies
+- 🌱 I’m currently learning SpringBoot, Ansible and Blockhain technologies
+- 💞️ I’m looking to collaborate on interesting new IT projects

 ## 🛠 Technical Stack